-Located just outside of the funky and vibrant city of Nelson, it is hard to describe its true authenticity and abundance of snow.
+Located just outside the vibrant city of Nelson, it is hard to describe its true authenticity and abundance of snow.
 Over 12 m (40 ft) of snow falls each season on 2,044 vertical feet of uncrowded slopes, groomers and remarkable steeps, top-of-the-line tree-riding and endless backcountry.
 This year marks a new chapter for this legendary resort with a number of upgrades and an expanded Glory Lodge.
 A key part of the resort’s experience is the legendary food.
 Whitewater serves up proper Kootenay hospitality with its internationally acclaimed menu.
 Whitewater is best described by its tagline.
 Pure, simple and real … DEEP.

 When we are on mountain, we keep our group size small for a more personal experience between our guests and guides.
-Our typical guide to guest ratio is 1 : 5.
+Our typical guide to guest ratio is 1 : 6.
 This ensures you get the most out of your time with us, and keeping the groups small means less time waiting and more time riding powder!

 Snow & Conditions